About the Special Issue on Pandemics

 Plan for the volume

 In order to produce a guide to resources that might be used to help instructors and students, we are trying to isolate keywords that have already been used in the IsisCB to tag texts that have covered different aspects of pandemics across the century.
-Each of these keywords will be the basis for a bibliographical discussion.
+Many of these keywords will be the basis for a bibliographical discussion.

 Among the keywords we have identified so far are the following: